What is hoarding disorder?

 What are the symptoms of hoarding?

-Hoarding disorder is characterised by the excessive acquisition of objects that have no perceived purpose.
+Hoarding disorder is characterised by the excessive acquisition of objects with no perceived purpose.

 The disorder is not attributable to another medical condition, and the symptoms of another mental health condition do not better explain it.